Why Choose Us?

 Atul Malhotra, MD, the Sleep Medicine Center at UC San Diego Health is a comprehensive evaluation, treatment and research center for sleep disorders.

 Our team has been involved in the development of several aggressive therapies for treating sleep disorders that are used worldwide.
 Published in hundreds of leading medical journals, their ongoing research on sleep-related disorders is helping shape the global understanding of sleep health.

-At UC San Diego, sleep disorders are managed by a multidisciplinary team of experts that include specialists in sleep medicine, behavioral health services, and head and neck surgery (ENT).
+At UC San Diego Health, sleep disorders are managed by a multidisciplinary team of experts that include specialists in sleep medicine, behavioral health services, and head and neck surgery (ENT).
 All of our sleep medicine doctors are board certified in their specialty.

 Our sleep medicine team uses leading-edge technology to collect precise information about a person’s sleep movements, behaviors, and breathing patterns.
 These details help us identify even minor forms of sleep abnormalities.
 For appropriate candidates, we offer a home sleep study via a portable device that is worn for one night at home.

 Our pulmonology program is named 13th best in the nation by U.S. News & World Report.